-Join Matt Hester for an in-depth discussion in this video What you should know, part of Understanding PowerShell 5.0.
+Join Matt Hester for an in-depth discussion in this video What you should know, part of Learning PowerShell 5.

 - [Voiceover] Hopefully you're excited to start learning this wonderful language of PowerShell.
 However, before you get started to talk about one of my favorite topics in PowerShell, there's a few things that you're gonna wanna know to really take advantage of this course, as well as learning PowerShell and putting it into production inside of your environments.
 First off, you're gonna have to know how to access administrative privileges.
 Now a lot of things that we do in the course, do not require administrative privileges, but in real life, you're gonna do a lot of things in PowerShell that you're gonna need to be an administrator to actually accomplish the task.